-Hasselblad provides a number of digital solutions, both integral and as third-party combinations.
-This provision extends even beyond the medium format and thereby creates the most comprehensive range of digital solutions for high end photography.
+Hasselblad provides a number of digital solutions that can also be used with large format cameras, thereby creating the most comprehensive range for digital high end photography.

-The H2 offers a versatile platform for both analogue and digital work.
+The H2F offers a versatile platform for both analogue and digital work.
 However, digital integration is a fundament of the H system concept resulting in much more efficiency.
-A digital back on an H camera is therefore not an afterthought but rather an integral part of the system.

-The H2 grip LCD is pixel based to take advantage of interpreting signals from a digital back, resulting in digital display on the camera and not just on the back or host computer screen.
-A histogram can be displayed for immediate checking, for example.
-A histogram displayed on the camera LCD consumes less battery power than if it is displayed on the digital back.
-Additionally, the H2 can be custom set to accommodate digital requirements.
+The H2F grip LCD is pixel-based to take advantage of interpreting signals from a digital back, resulting in a digital display on the camera and not just on the back or host computer screen.
+A histogram can be displayed on he grip for immediate checking, for example.
+A histogram thus displayed consumes less battery power than if it is displayed on the digital back.

+Additionally, the H2F can be custom set to accommodate digital requirements.
 The User button, for example, can be set to immediately access grey balance adjustment on the digital back.